FelixOnline/FelixOnline/readme.md

 ###Requirements:
 * Local LAMP stack (Apache, PHP and MySQL)
 * [Git](http://git-scm.com/)
+*
 Have a look a our [installation guide](//github.com/FelixOnline/FelixOnline/wiki/Installation) if you are unsure how to get the above.

 ###Setup:
 * Clone the repo into the folder your local web server hosts from
-* Import media\_felix.sql into your MySql database
+* Import a SQL download into your MySql database
 * Install [composer](http://getcomposer.org/download/) if you haven't already got it and run `composer install`
 * Make your own config.inc.php to connect to your local database and change default links.
 There is a config.sample.php in the inc/ folder so use that as a base.
 * Grant write access to the css and js folders inside your theme
 * Set the self-explanatory settings in the settings database table
 * Go to local site (e.g. http://localhost/felix/)

+Grab a copy of the latest database from https://union.ic.ac.uk/media/felix_stage/backup.

 You may wish to add the two role scripts in the scripts folder, and the spam cleaning script to a cron task.